facebookresearch/habitat-lab/habitat-lab/habitat/config/CONFIG.md

 config validation schemas to ensure that all the required fields are set and match the required type, and also as a configs, in place of configuration yaml files.
 All Structured Configs are registered in the [ConfigStore](https://hydra.cc/docs/tutorials/structured_config/config_store/) - in-memory Structured Configs registry.
-Habitat-Lab's Structured Configs are defined and registered to the ConfigStore in the [habitat-lab/habitat/config/default_structured_configs.py](default_structured_configs.py).
+Habitat-Lab's Structured Configs are defined and registered to the ConfigStore in [habitat-lab/habitat/config/default_structured_configs.py](default_structured_configs.py).

-Similar configs are grouped in the [Config Groups](https://hydra.cc/docs/advanced/terminology/#config-group) (placed in the same directories in the [Config Search Path](https://hydra.cc/docs/advanced/terminology/#config-search-path)).
+Similar configs are grouped in [Config Groups](https://hydra.cc/docs/advanced/terminology/#config-group) (placed in the same directories in the [Config Search Path](https://hydra.cc/docs/advanced/terminology/#config-search-path)).
 These configs are also called [Config Group Options](https://hydra.cc/docs/advanced/terminology/#config-group-option).
 For example, Embodied AI task specifications supported by Habitat-Lab are placed in the `habitat/task` Config Group and to use the PointNav task just add `habitat/task: pointnav` line to your config's Defaults List.

-Where the content of each Input Config (Config Group Option) is placed in the Output Config is determined via [Package](https://hydra.cc/docs/advanced/terminology/#package).
+Each Input Config's position in the Output Config is determined via [Package](https://hydra.cc/docs/advanced/terminology/#package).
 In other words, a Package is the path to node in a config.
 By default, the Package of a Config Group Option is derived from the Config Group. e.g: task configs in `habitat/task` will have the package `habitat.task` by default (i.e. will be placed under `habitat.task` in the final Output Config).